santthosh/ml-inventory-demand/README.md

 * What are our expected results?

-_Based on how easy or difficult to fill up those slots, label the available appointments as 'Low Demand' or 'High Demand'._
+_Based on how easy or difficult to fill up those slots, label the available appointments as 'Low Demand / Idle' or 'High Demand / Busy'._

 * Why is this project important?